Max-Pons/Rock-Paper-Scissors/README.md

 As you might have guessed, yes!
 This is the rock paper scissor version from ATLA.
-If you are wondering whats the logic behind which elements beats who, the answer is simplle, its based in the avatar cycle; as you may remember from the intro: "Water, Earth, Fire, Air"
+If you are wondering whats the logic behind which elements beats who, the answer is simple, its based in the avatar cycle; as you may remember from the intro: "Water, Earth, Fire, Air"